BestTimesToVisit.com Logo

 culture

-Remember that Uluru is a sacred site for the Anangu people, and climbing it is deeply disrespectful.
-Instead, take the Mala Walk with a ranger to learn about the creation stories and cultural significance, and enjoy the stunning views from the base.
+Remember that Uluru is a sacred site for the Anangu people, and climbing the rock is deeply disrespectful.
+Instead, take the Mala Walk or Kuniya Walk to learn about the Tjukurpa (Dreaming stories) and appreciate its spiritual significance from the ground.
 Always ask permission before taking photos of people or specific cultural sites.

 packing